 If you or a friend have a bank account in Morocco, just transfer money between accounts ahead of time, and you can withdraw dirhams as and when you need to, from ATMs during your stay.
 You don’t have to carry around too much cash, and there are no exchange rate rip-offs to worry about.

 For many travellers, ATMs are a convenient way to get the cash you need for a visit to Morocco.
 As long as you can avoid DCC, the exchange rate used should be relatively fair, although you should also check out the fees charged both by your bank and the ATM provider to make sure you’re not getting ripped off.
 Alternatively, use TransferWise, to send money to a local account, and avoid the charges associated with overseas withdrawals at ATMs altogether.
+You can also open TransferWise’s borderless multi-currency accounts, which allows you to send, receive and manage money in over 40 global currencies.
+In addition, You can get the TransferWise debit card, so you can withdraw cash from ATMs, and pay for goods and services wherever you are in the world.

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.